 It is prevalent in Chicago, New York, and Cincinnati areas.
 People make it by first steaming and covering the sausage with bagel dough.
 Then, they sprinkle some sesame seeds or poppy seeds over it and finally grill it to perfection.

-If you come to Washington D.C., you will fall for a delicious hot dog called “Half-Smoke”.
+If you come to Washington D.C., you will fall for a very spicy and delicious hot dog called “Half-Smoke”.
 It is bigger than a common hot dog.
 The filling consists of smoked ground beef and pork, onions, chili sauce, and herbs.
-It is very spicy.

 Compared to common hot dogs, Half-Smoke is thicker.
 The meat is also more coarse.
 You can find a lot of hot dog carts in Washington D.C. that sell Half-smoke.
 It is also popular in Weenie Beenie, located in Virginia.

 Are you curious about why people call it “Half-Smoke”?
 The answer to this question is unclear.
 Some people say that it is because they cut the sausage into 2 halves before grilling.